lee-dohm/code-smells/README.md

 All page numbers are from [Refactoring][refactoring] unless otherwise noted.

+## Why Ruby for the Code Examples?

+I chose to use [Ruby][ruby] for the code examples mostly because its ability to compactly express ideas will be able to quickly convey the point of the examples with a minimum of confusion.

 ## Code Smells That Suggest Refactoring

 ### Alternative Classes with Different Interfaces